 Chief Financial Officer (CFO)

-Oluwasegun Adesanya is a graduate of University of Lagos B.Sc.
-Finance, PGD Transformational Leadership, Associate member the Institute of Chartered Accountant of Nigeria (ICAN).
+Oluwasegun Adesanya holds aB.Sc.
+Finance degree from the University of Lagos, and a Post Graduate Diploma (PGD) Transformational Leadership.

-He is a trained KPMG chartered accountant that is result-oriented, creative, adaptive and resourceful, with unwavering focus on organizational goals and targets.
-An experienced training facilitator with exceptional skills in imparting knowledge and a sound background in Finance, Accounting and Auditing, with hands-on experience in: financial statements preparation, reconciliation, accounts clean-up, loan review, management process improvements, ledger integration and financial due diligence.
+In addition to being an Associate member the Institute of Chartered Accountant of Nigeria (ICAN), Mr Adesanya is a trained KPMG chartered accountant.
+A result-oriented, creative, adaptive and resourceful professional, with unwavering focus on organizational goals and targets.
+Mr Adesanya is an experienced training facilitator with exceptional skills in imparting knowledge and a sound background in Finance, Accounting and Auditing, possessing hands-on experience in: financial statements preparation, reconciliation, accounts clean-up, loan review, management process improvements, ledger integration and financial due diligence.
 Ever willing to learn, understand and use existing and new technologies in order to increase efficiency in assigned tasks.

-A certified Chartered Accountant, proficient in the use of Oracle application, Sun Systems, Turn quest, Intacct, Case ware, Win EWP, IDEA MUS, Vector application and other computer applications: MS Word, Excel, Access and PowerPoint.
+As acertified Chartered Accountant, Mr Adesanya is proficient in the use of Oracle application, Sun Systems, Turn quest, Intacct, Case Ware, Win EWP, IDEA MUS, Vector application and other computer applications, such as MS Word, Excel, Access and PowerPoint.

-He was part of the due Diligence Review and Consolidation Exercise teams of several Nigerian banks during 2005 reform of the Nigerian banking industry and was the team lead during the Central Bank of Nigeria's Diagnostic Review of troubled Nigeria banks in 2009.
-Received an award from the National Senior Partner of KPMG in December 2009 for the innovation in the audit approach of loans and advances of financial institutions.
+He was part of the due Diligence Review and Consolidation Exercise teams of several Nigerian banks during 2005 reform of the Nigerian banking industry and was the team lead of the Central Bank of Nigeria's Diagnostic Review of troubled Nigeria banks in 2009.
+Received an award from the National Senior Partner of KPMG in December, 2009 for innovation in the audit approach of loans and advances of financial institutions.

-He was also a Project manager for the transition of Asset and Resources Management Company Limited and other subsidiaries from Nigerian GAAP to IFRS in 2012/13.
-Also coordinated the migration exercise from Oracle Financials R11i to R12i effective 1 March 2013.
+He was also Project manager for the transition of Asset and Resources Management Company Limited and other subsidiaries from Nigerian GAAP to IFRS in 2012/13, in addition tocoordinating the migration exercise from Oracle Financials R11i to R12i effective 1 March 2013.

 MR. JULIAN OKORIE

-Head Human Resources and Administration
+Head, Human Resources and Administration

-Julian Okorie has Higher National Diploma in Accountancy (HND), Akanu Ibiam Federal Poly, Unwana Afikpo.
-Post Graduate Diploma in Financial Management (PGDFM) and Master of Business Administration (MBA), Abubakar Tafawa Balewa University, Bauchi.
-An MSC, Human Resource Management, Rorbert Gordon University Aberdeen, UK
+Mr. Julian Okorie has a Higher National Diploma in Accountancy (HND), Akanu Ibiam Federal Poly, Unwana Afikpo.
+Post Graduate Diploma in Financial Management (PGDFM) and Master of Business Administration (MBA), Abubakar Tafawa Balewa University, Bauchi and anMSC, Human Resource Management, Rorbert Gordon University Aberdeen, UK.

-He is a Senior Human Resources Professional with over 20 years of comprehensive Human Resource Management experience including organization development, high performing talent acquisition and management, human resource transformation, change management, labor relations, and benefits administration.
+Mr. Okorie is a Senior Human Resources Professional with over 20 years of comprehensive Human Resource Management experience including organization development, high performing talent acquisition and management, human resource transformation, change management, labor relations, and benefits administration.

 He has a proven experience in collaborating with senior management to conduct Human Resources strategic planning in order to support and further corporate goals and has demonstrated experiences in initiating cost containment strategies resulting in significant savings.
-He has also developed and executed Human Resources transformation initiatives that motivates teams individually and collectively to achieve and exceed corporate targets.
+He has also developed and executed Human Resources transformation initiatives that motivate teams individually and collectively to achieve and exceed corporate targets.
 Julian has a proven track record in driving corporate performance though effective organizational development strategies.

 Certified Global Professional in Human Resource Management, GPHR (HRCI), Certified Senior Professional in Human Resources – International, SPHRi (HRCI), SHRM Senior Certified Professional, SHRM-SCP, Licensed Human Resource Professional HRPL (CIPM), Full Member, Chartered Institute Of Personnel Management of Nigeria (MCIPMN), Associate Member, Nigeria Institute of Management -Chartered (AMNIM), Professional Member, Society for Human Resource Management, USA (SHRM), Member, Chartered Institute of Personnel Development, UK (CIPD), Member, Nigerian Institute for Training and Development (NITAD).